 – Michael K. Brown ’82, partner and former chair of the Life Science Health Industry Group at Reed Smith

-All first-year law students are required to enroll in a legal research, writing, and analysis class.
-Over the course of two semesters, students develop the basic skills needed to become a successful lawyer.
+All first-year law students enroll in a legal research, writing, and analysis class.
+Over the course of two semesters, students work with expert faculty to develop the these essential skills needed to become an effective lawyer.

 Students continue to get practice-ready in the second year and beyond by tailoring a curriculum that continues to develop their professional skills.
 Moot Court builds advocacy and leadership skills.
 The innovative Intensive Advocacy Program hones litigation and trial techniques.
 Our many law clinics allow you to step out of the classroom and into the courtroom to work on real cases for real clients.